 In some cities, our schools are registered as schools that require reasonable returns, while in other cities, our schools are registered as schools that do not require reasonable returns.
 The current PRC laws and regulations governing private education may be amended or replaced by new laws and regulations that (1) impose significant limitations on the ability of our schools to operate their business, charge course fees or make payments to related parties for services received, (2) specify the formula for calculating "reasonable returns," (3) change the preferential tax treatment policies applicable to private schools, or (4) restrict a private school's ability to make payments to related parties for services.
 We cannot predict the timing and effects of any such amendments or new laws and regulations.
 Changes in PRC laws and regulations governing private education or otherwise affecting our schools' operations could materially and adversely affect our business prospects and results of operations.
-For example, if the PRC government imposes additional limitations on private schools' ability to receive service fees from our affiliated schools may be limited or we may have to reorganize our group structure.
+For example, if the PRC government imposes additional limitations on private schools' ability to operate their business or restricts private schools from making payments to related parties for services, our ability to receive service fees from our affiliated schools may be limited or we may have to reorganize our group structure.

 On July 29, 2010, the PRC central government promulgated the Outline of China's National Plan for Medium- and Long-Term Education Reform and Development, which for the first time announced the policy that the government will implement a reform to divide private education entities into two categories: (1) for-profit private education entities and (2) not-for-profit private education entities.
 However, this outline is still new and no further law or regulation has been promulgated to implement the outline.
-If upon the implementation of this reform, our schools choose to be for-profit private education entities, they may be subject to income tax at the rate of 25% and other taxes as if they were enterprises; if our schools choose to be not-for-profit private education entities, our contractual arrangements with New Oriental China and its schools and subsidiaries may be subject to more stringent scrutiny.
+If upon the implementation of this reform, our schools choose to be for-profit private education entities, they may be subject to income tax at the rate of 25% and other taxes as if they were enterprises.
+For the year ended May 31, 2012, schools that accounted for approximately 61.6% of our consolidated net revenues were subject to a 25% income tax rate.
+The other schools, including the Beijing school, which accounted for approximately 61.6% of our consolidated net revenues, were subject to favorable tax rates.
+Historically, the effective income tax rates for all our schools were 8.27%, 10.98% and 9.93% in the fiscal years ended May 31, 2010, 2011 and 2012, respectively.
+Additionally, if our schools choose to be not-for-profit private education entities, our contractual arrangements with New Oriental China and its schools and subsidiaries may be subject to more stringent scrutiny.
 As a result, implementation of this reform policy may adversely affect our results of operations.